RAMS – FuSi – LCC

-RAMS – FuSi – LCC: The Basic Idea
+RAMS – FuSi – LCC: The basic idea

 Until recently, the pure procurement costs of capital goods, such as plant, machinery, vehicles, etc., were still regarded as an essential purchase criterion alongside the specifications but without considering other future influencing parameters as well as consequential costs.
 In recent years, however, the consideration has gained ground – especially regarding long-lived products – that the availability, maintainability and, last but not least, safety of systems essentially determine their total or life cycle costs.
 This is often also referred to as Total Cost of Ownership (TCO).
 In the case of rail vehicles, for example, these cumulative expenditures exceed the acquisition costs many times over, which has led to the use of special models to predict these costs as accurately as possible and incorporate them into the purchase decision.

-RAMS – Just a Fad?
+RAMS – just a fad?

 Especially with high investment volumes of durable goods, knowledge of system availability, maintenance overhead, safety and the resulting costs are essential before making a purchase decision.
 Consequently, RAMS (Reliability, Availability, Maintainability, Safety) management according to CENELEC EN 50126 has become well established for some time, especially in the railway industry.
 Within certain limits, this method allows quantitative rates or probabilities of reliability, availability and maintainability to be determined during the planning phase in order to be able to estimate in advance which product will meet the specific (quality) requirements.